-3. Investments:
+4. Investments:

-As of May 31, 2016, all of the investments of the Foundation are held and administered through one investment account, Jarislowsky Fraser Global Balanced Fund.
+At May 31, 2017, all of the investments of the Foundation were held and administered through one investment account, Jarislowsky Fraser Global Balanced Fund.
 The Foundation records its investments at market value based on reported unit values established by the fund managers.